OSGConnect/connectbook/frequently-asked-questions-faq-.md

 Scientific workflow management systems help to deal with computations or data manipulations.

-**What SWM systems are recommended on OSG?**
+**What workflow management systems are recommended on OSG?**

-DAGMan, Pegasus and Swift.
+We support and distribute DAGMan, Pegasus and Swift for workflow management.

 ##Workshops and Training
 *Do you plan to offer training sessions and workshop?*